dockur/windows/readme.md

   * ### How do I specify the Windows version?

-    You can modify the `VERSION` environment variable to specify the version you want:
+    You can modify the `VERSION` environment variable to specify the version of Windows you want to download:

     ```yaml
     environment: